vertica/vertica-sql-go/README.md

 ## Usage

-As this library is written to Go's SQL standard, usage is compliant with its methods and behavioral expectations.
+As this library is written to Go's SQL standard [database/sql](https://golang.org/pkg/database/sql/), usage is compliant with its methods and behavioral expectations.

 ### Importing